Primary Reading

 Improve your child's reading skills

-Reading is a challenging, yet important skill to develop early in your child’s educational journey because it’s something they’ll use in their everyday life.
-We’re here to support you and your child as they build their literacy skills at primary school level and further their understanding of the English language.
+Reading is a challenging, yet important, skill to develop early in your child’s educational journey, as they’ll need to read things as part of their everyday life.
+We’re here to support you and your child as they build their literacy skills through primary school and further their understanding of the English language.

-This guide will take you through the reading standards for each of the six primary year groups.
-It features simple advice and fun activities for you to use to help your child develop the skills they need at each stage.
+This guide will take you through the reading standards for the six primary school year groups.
+It contains simple advice and fun activities for you to use to help your child develop the skills they need at each stage.

 What is primary reading?